Magenic/MAQS/docs/MAQS_5/Selenium/LazyElement.md

 ```

 ### FindElement
-This method requires a parent lazy element, which returns the first element under the parent that matches the given selector.
+This method requires a parent lazy element, which returns the first element under the parent that matches the given selector as a WebElement.

+*Note: This will be changed to FindRawElement in MAQS 6.0*
 #### Written as
 ```csharp
 this.ParentElementID.FindElement(By.MethodOfSelction("Selector"));